-- > UHMWPE (has lots of brand names...
-Starboard) pricier - > Phenolic plastic or Tufnol looks like wood, but very expensive - Delrin/Acetol
+- > Phenolic plastic or Tufnol looks like wood, but very expensive - > Delrin/Acetol

 Warning: Please bear in mind that it is critical the brackets cannot 'work' - THEY MUST BE ABSOLUTELY RIGID.
 Therefore, properly shaping the pads - if needed - is an important step, and many admit it is the most time-consuming part of the installation.